 As for the animation, GOC Next is an odd duck, featuring another mix of traditional animation in front of CG backgrounds, but while the original GOC OVA looked like older-style animation, Next definitely is all digital, resulting in the OVA looking sharper but not quite as "natural".
 The fact that the animation also cheapens out more than in the first OVA, or at least it doesn't hide it quite as well, doesn't help either.
 Overall, GOC Next isn't quite as good as the first GOC OVA, both in animation quality as well as actual prologue story.

-In terms of music, the two are very similar in that they both sound like video game music, and I'm 100% positive that they are video game music; nothing really bad, but nothing really memorable.
-At the very least, both OVAs feature great opening & ending themes; GOC's OP, The Place of Happiness by Nana Mizuki, & ED, Kono Sora no Mukou by Mami Kingetsu, are both memorable songs, with the opener being a fast-paced J-Pop song worthy of repeat listens & the ending being a nice slow piece; GOC Next's OP, Love & History by Nana Mizuki, is similar to Mizuki's previous song by being another fast-paced production, though not quite as good as GOC's, & the ending, We Will ~Bokutachi no Eien~ by Junko Noda, being a somewhat more generic J-Pop song, but it works well enough.
+In terms of music, the two are very similar in that they both sound like Toru Kobayashi's game soundtrack; nothing really bad, & it is fitting, but nothing really memorable.
+At the very least, both OVAs feature great opening & ending themes.
+GOC's OP, "The Place of Happiness" by Nana Mizuki, & ED, "Kono Sora no Mukou" by Mami Kingetsu, are both memorable songs, with the opener being a fast-paced J-Pop song worthy of repeat listens & the ending being a nice slow piece.
+GOC Next's OP, "Love & History" by Nana Mizuki, is similar to Mizuki's previous song by being another fast-paced production, though not quite as good as GOC's, & the ending, "We Will ~Bokutachi no Eien~" by Junko Noda, being a somewhat more generic J-Pop song, but it works well enough.
 Rounding out the cast across both OVAs are the likes of Yuka Imai (Chiffon), Mami Kingetsu (Roze), Junko Noda (Erile), Nana Mizuki (Roji), & Hiroshi Kamiya (Lifile).

 It's easy to see why I put these two Generation of Chaos OVAs into a single "Double Feature" post, and that's because neither of them are really worth reviewing on their own.
 I can't really say anything about the games themselves, because I've never played either of them due to a lack of English translation, but these prologue OVAs aren't exactly anything amazing.
 GOC was able to get my interest slightly, but that's because the stories told in its OVA do a nice job at focusing on "less is more", whereas GOC Next's prologue really didn't do much in making me care about its story.
-A shame, too, because I enjoyed playing Idea Factory's fighting game Spectral vs. Generation (co-developed with Chinese developer AMI), and that game shows off some nice bits of extra character; for example, Erile supposedly gains a spirit-like being that helps him in battle, similar to a Stand in JoJo or a Soul in Shaman King, and the Next OVA gives no indication of that ever happening.
-Also, the GOC OVA includes a promo for the actual game, showcasing a "simulation mode" that's likely similar to the army battling gameplay that GOC becomes known for from the fourth game on as well as a "RPG mode" that is more like a traditional J-RPG, but featuring a fast-paced battle system that looks similar to that of Valkyrie Profile.
-The games sound way more interesting than these OVAs, so I'm not sure if I can call these "successes" in their goal of getting people interested in playing these games.
+A shame, too, because I enjoyed playing Idea Factory's fighting game Spectral vs. Generation (co-developed with Chinese developer IGS), and that game shows off some nice bits of extra character.
+For example, Rifire becomes a spirit-like being that helps Erile in battle, similar to a Stand in JoJo or a Soul in Shaman King, and the Next OVA gives no indication of that ever happening.
+The games sound way more interesting than these OVAs, with their mixture of traditional RPG (complete with a Valkyrie Profile-esque battle system) & a more menu-driven war simulation, so I'm not sure if I can call these "successes" in their goal of getting people interested in playing these games.

 Like I said, I've been a fan of Idea Factory for a number of years, and before NIS America released the PSP port of GOC IV in 2006 I had been interested in playing some of their games strictly because of these two OVAs, especially after seeing the very nice character designs & serious fantasy world.
-Yeah, seeing them again these two OVAs aren't anything great (in fact, GOC Next's is pretty below-average), but they did get me interested in this company, and all these years later I'm still a fan, having purchased, and enjoyed, games like Chaos Wars, Generation of Chaos (IV), Aedis Eclipse: Generation of Chaos (V), & Spectral Force 3, among others.
+Yeah, seeing them again, these two OVAs aren't anything great (in fact, GOC Next's is pretty below-average), but they did get me interested in this company, and all these years later I'm still a fan, having purchased, and enjoyed, games like Chaos Wars, Generation of Chaos (IV), Aedis Eclipse: Generation of Chaos (V), & Spectral Force 3, among others.
 That's not say that I'm done with looking at Idea Factory anime, though...
 Not by a long shot, especially since there is one more Generation of Chaos OVA out there.
 Luckily, though, this next one is two episodes, allowing for an actual story to be told.